AKarbas/akarbas.github.io/content/authors/aminkarbas/_index.md

 # - Visitors
 ---

-**Currently looking for a PhD position to join in Fall 2021.**

 I’m an Iranian Computer Science student with over 2.5 years of industry experience as a Data Infrastructure Engineer.
 I’m currently doing a research internship at Max Planck Institute for Informatics.
 I am also a data infrastructure engineer at CafeBazaar Cloud (now called Sotoon): our team provides the platform to transfer, store, and analyze big data at petabyte scale for multiple user-facing apps with 84M+ active users across Android, iOS, and web.

 In the past, I have done a Data Engineering summer internship at Sahab Pardaz (after the first year of my bachelor’s); And collaborated with Dr. Shahin Rouhani of Sharif University of Technology as a Machine Learning Engineer.

 # Interests:

-I am a practice-oriented systems person.
+I am a systems engineer.
 Generally, my interests are:

 * **Operating Systems**: scheduling, security, kernels, firmwares, virtualization, containerization, etc.
 * **Architecture**: accelerators, hardware-software co-design, SoCs